String diagrams for Strictification and Coherence: N is well-defined

+In this appendix we verify that $\FunG$ is well-defined.
+This amounts to two things: first that $\FunG$ is well-defined with respect to the interchange law, and second that it respects the equations of Definition \ref{definition:catd}.

+In the former case, sequential normal forms are only unique up to interchange, so it must be verified that $\FunG$ preserves this property.
+This is a straightforward if tedious exercise, which can be done by verifying each of the cases in Definition \ref{definition:fung}.
+Essentially, the only axioms required are naturality and equations \cite[2.12, 2.13]{tensor_categories}.

-In this appendix, we check that $\FunG$ is well-defined with respect to the equations in Definition \ref{definition:catd}.
-Specifically, for each of the monoidal, adapter, and associator/unitor equations $\mathtt{lhs} = \mathtt{rhs}$, we show that $\FunG(\mathtt{lhs}) = \FunG(\mathtt{rhs})$, and so $\FunG$ is equal under any rewrite involving those equations.
+Finally, we need to verify the equations of \ref{definition:catd}.
+Specifically, for each of the monoidal, adapter, and associator/unitor equations $\mathtt{lhs} = \mathtt{rhs}$, we show that $\FunG(\mathtt{lhs}) = \FunG(\mathtt{rhs})$.
+We give derivations for these below.
+Using these derivations one can also tediously check that the equations hold for cases $\id \TensorD \mathtt{lhs} \TensorD \id = \id \TensorD \mathtt{rhs} \TensorD \id$, and so $\FunG$ is equal under any rewrite involving those equations; the only cases of interest are for associator and unitor equations, which require the use of the pentagon and triangle axioms, respectively.

 We begin with the functor equations \eqref{equation:catd-functor-equations}

 Now the adapter equations \eqref{equation:catd-adapter-equations}: